Negeri Sembilan State Legislative Assembly

 The Negeri Sembilan State Legislative Assembly (Dewan Undangan Negeri Sembilan) is the state legislature of the Malaysian state of Negeri Sembilan.
 It consists of 36 members who represent single-member constituencies throughout the state.
-Elections are held no more than five years apart, and are usually conducted simultaneously with elections to the federal parliament and other state assemblies (except Sarawak).
+Elections are held no more than five years apart, and are usually conducted simultaneously with elections to the federal parliament and other state assemblies.
 It is unicameral.

 The Assembly convenes at the Wisma Negeri in the state capital, Seremban.